zkpassport/zkpassport-docs/docs/api.md

-  purpose: string; // Description of why you're requesting verification mode?: ProofMode; // Specify the type of proof to request scope?: string; // Optional scope for the unique identifier validity?: number; // Optional number of days ago the ID should have been last scanned
+  purpose: string; // Description of why you're requesting verification mode?: ProofMode; // Specify the type of proof to request scope?: string; // Optional scope for the unique identifier validity?: number; // (Optional) How many seconds ago the proof should have been generated
-  // (defaults to 180)
-  devMode?: boolean; // Optional flag to enable dev mode (defaults to false) topicOverride?: string; // Optional override for the request ID keyPairOverride?: {
+  // (defaults to 7 days in seconds) devMode?: boolean; // Optional flag to enable dev mode (defaults to false) topicOverride?: string; // Optional override for the request ID keyPairOverride?: {